CynicalDuck/CynicalDuck/README.md

 🎓 My name is Marius Bekk, a fullstack developer working in an larger Norwegian company.

 👨‍💻 I have not dared myself to contribute to any Open Source projects yet, but I hope I will get there.
-I am currently working on a personal projects aiming to help firefighters log and keep track of their missions.
+I am currently working on a personal project aiming to help firefighters log and keep track of their missions.

 🎸 Outside the world of coding I am a firefighter part time and I also enjoy playing soccer.